sededu/sededu/README.md

 These instructions will get you a copy of the project up and running on your local machine for use in the classroom.
 See "Contributing" for information on becoming a part of the SedEdu project.

 SedEdu runs in Python (v3) and utilizes PyQt5 for rendering the interface.
-Modules rely on scipy, matplotlib, Tkinter, Pygames, and Shapely.
+Modules rely on scipy, matplotlib, Tkinter, Pygame, and Shapely.
 You can check your python version by running:

 ```
 python3 -V